usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="trustref"></a> 5.3.4.
 Trusted Referee Requirements

-The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
+1. The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
 The CSP MAY use a trusted referee for both remote and in-person processes.

-The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.
+2. The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.

-The CSP SHALL proof the trusted referee at the IAL of the applicant.
+3. The CSP SHALL proof the trusted referee at the IAL of the applicant.
 In addition, the CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.

-The CSP MAY perform re-proofing of the subscriber on a regular basis, as defined by CSP policy, with the goal of satisfying the requirements of [Section 4.4.1](#normal).
+4. The CSP SHOULD perform re-proofing of the subscriber on a regular basis, as defined by CSP policy, with the goal of satisfying the requirements of [Section 4.4.1](#normal).

 #### Considerations for Minors

-The CSP SHALL give special consideration to the legal restrictions of interacting with minors unable to meet the evidence requirements of identity proofing to ensure compliance with the [Children's Online Privacy Protection Act of 1998](#COPPA), and other laws, as applicable.
+1. The CSP SHALL give special consideration to the legal restrictions of interacting with minors unable to meet the evidence requirements of identity proofing to ensure compliance with the [Children's Online Privacy Protection Act of 1998](#COPPA), and other laws, as applicable.

-Minors under age 13 require additional special considerations under COPPA, and other laws, to which the CSP SHALL ensure compliance, as applicable.
+2. Minors under age 13 require additional special considerations under COPPA, and other laws, to which the CSP SHALL ensure compliance, as applicable.

-The CSP SHOULD involve a parent or legal adult guardian as a trusted referee for an applicant that is a minor, as described elsewhere in this section.
+3. The CSP SHOULD involve a parent or legal adult guardian as a trusted referee for an applicant that is a minor, as described elsewhere in this section.

 ### 5.4.
 Binding Requirements